intel-secl/docs/docs/index.md

 =========================================

 # Current Release
-INTEL® SECL - DC V4.1 GA RELEASE (NEW!)
+INTEL® SECL - DC V4.2 BETA RELEASE (NEW!)

 # WHAT IS INTEL® SECL - DC?
 Hardware-based cloud security solutions provide a higher level of protection as compared to software-only security measures.
 There are many Intel platform security technologies, which can be used to secure customers' data.
 Customers have found adopting and deploying these technologies at a broad scale challenging, due to the lack of solution integration and deployment tools.
 Intel® Security Libraries for Data Centers (Intel® SecL - DC) was built to aid our customers in adopting and deploying Intel Security features, rooted in silicon, at scale.